*This is an unrevised version of the paper.

 At the personal level, we desire to love and to be loved.
 Intuitively, we believe that love is the antidote to loneliness, and the key to happiness.
 A life without love is like a garden without water.
 We need love in order to satisfy our soul’s deepest yearnings and make our life complete.

 In sum, our soul needs faith, hope, and love just as our body needs air, food, and water.
 When any of these basic psychological/spiritual needs are not met, we will experience a loss of life balance and an increase in distress.
-This hypothesis can be readily tested.
-So far, we have not found any rational argument or evidence against our claim that these three pillars of mental health (or the golden triangle of wellbeing) are capable of not only enabling us to cope effectively with the suffering of COVID-19, but also transforming us into better and stronger human beings.
+In this paper, we tested this hypothesis (see main study) and found that the evidence supports our claim hese three pillars of mental health (or the golden triangle of wellbeing) are capable of not only enabling us to cope effectively with the suffering of COVID-19, but also transforming us into better and stronger human beings.

 Wong (2021a, 2021d) proposes that the self-transcendence approach to global wellbeing involves so many fundamental changes in assumptions and methodology that it represents a new paradigm of flourishing through suffering.
 It hypothesizes that all the good things in life are on the other side of fear, and all the best things in life are on the other side of suffering.
 Therefore, it is difficult if not impossible to achieve flourishing without going though the gates of overcoming adversity as reflected by Figure 6.